Equitable K-12 Civic Learning

 Educating for American Democracy

-Since our founding, CIRCLE has been involved in studying, promoting, evaluating, and in some cases helping educators implement high-quality civic learning.
+Since our founding, CIRCLE has been involved in studying, promoting, evaluating, and helping educators implement high-quality civic learning.
 Our research has shown that good K-12 civic education must give students a comprehensive working knowledge of our systems of government, a commitment to service, awareness of various ways in which citizens participate in civic life, and skills to think critically and take informed action about matters that are important in our communities and society.
 These skills should encompass the myriad ways that young people can effect change, such as consuming and producing media, taking political action, and developing and implementing solutions to local problems.
 Through these learning experiences, students develop a civic identity and civic efficacy that will allow them to find their passion and become lifelong civic actors.